dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v7-info.md

 1. For a custom [Dropdown](/uilib/components/dropdown) list width `.dnb-dropdown__list`, use `.dnb-dropdown .dnb-drawer-list__root` instead.
 1. All events called `on_state_update` are now deprecated and will be removed in a future major version.
 1. The property `default_state` in [Checkbox](/uilib/components/checkbox) and [Switch](/uilib/components/switch) is now deprecated and will be removed in a future major version.

+## Heading changes

+The new naming of h1, h2 etc. is to make it more clear that [semantic use of headings](/uilib/usage/best-practices/for-typography#headings-and-styling) don't have to do anything the actually styling.
+Developers still too often don't care about the correct [leveling of headings](/uilib/usage/best-practices/for-typography#think-semantics-first), because of the visual prioritization.

+We hope with that change we embrace [better accessibility](/uilib/usage/accessibility/checklist).

 ## New components